mswgen/oc-updater/README.md

 In 0.6.6, config.plist - Misc - Security - BootProtect and /EFI/OC/Bootstrap/Bootstrap.efi are changed to config.plist - Misc - Boot - LauncherOption.

 If you didn't use Bootstrap, there's no problem with this.
 However, if you used Bootstrap, the warning will appear.

-OpenCore's Bootstrap.efi creates a boot entry in the boot menu and every time it boots, it checks if the boot entry is at the top of the boot menu.
-If it's not, it will move the boot entry to the top of the boot menu.
-The BIOS expects to boot from Bootstrap.efi.

-However, when updating, Bootstrap.efi will be removed, but the boot entry will not be removed.
-This is the problem

 If you want to update to 0.6.6, you need to manually remove the boot entry.
 You can do this by following the steps below: